myduino/Hibiscus-Sense-Arduino/README.md

 delay(2000);
 ```

-Now, upload the complete sketch to ESP32, then observe the output.
-By oversation, the output signal of the LED only have 2 states, which are ON and OFF, thus this output signal is what we called, as **`DIGITAL OUTPUT`**.
+Now, we can upload the complete sketch to ESP32, then observe the output.
+By oversation, the output of the LED only have 2 states, which are ON and OFF, thus this output signal is what we called, as **`DIGITAL OUTPUT`**.

 **Interesting facts!** The LED output of the program is actually, an example of strobe light, which we saw on an airplane during the night.